 - The combination of nuts, raisins and chocolate as a trail snack dates at least to the 1910s, when outdoorsman Horace Kephart recommended it in his popular camping guide.

-- Some believe that trail mix was first invented in 1968 by two California surfers who blended peanuts and raisins together for an energy snack.
+- Some believe that trail mix was first invented in 1968.
+The story says, two California surfers who blended peanuts and raisins together for an energy snack.

 - In Australia and New Zealand they call trail mix Scroggin.